Skip to Content

 Performance

 The Fuel Fund prides itself on its ability to deliver its crisis intervention programs efficiently with accountability and sustainability.
-In 2024, Fuel Fund of Maryland received a 4-star rating from Charity Navigator as well as the Platinum Transparency rating from Charity Navigator.
+In 2025, the Fuel Fund of Maryland has received a 4-star rating from Charity Navigator as well as the Platinum Transparency rating from Charity Navigator.

 Executive Committee